-Use Moon EASE Compound during pre menstral syndrome to ease painful cramping and backache & use after giving birth & during breastfeeding to ease uterine contractions which often kick in ~ Not all mothers experience after-birth contractions, but MANY do and it is normal, temporary, and common, particularly for those who have had multiple births.
+Use Moon EASE Compound during pre menstral syndrome to ease painful cramping and backache & use after giving birth & during breastfeeding to ease uterine contractions which often kick in & of excellent value for endometriosis pain/cramping relief.
+Not all mothers experience after-birth contractions, but MANY do and it is normal, temporary, and common, particularly for those who have had multiple births.
 Moon EASE Tincture relaxes the spasming uterus and calms your body and mind so you can be more at ease after delivering.
 This formula is absolutely suited during breast feeding.

 After birth cramps, also known as postpartum uterine cramps, postpartum cramping, and after-pains or after birth contractions, are the short-term pain women experience due to contractions that occur after childbirth. it's Nature's way of reducing postpartum bleeding and having the womb return to normal size.
 After birth cramps are typically caused by the uterus contracting and shrinking back down to its normal size.
 The uterus does not return to its pre-pregnancy size for about six weeks following childbirth.
 These uterine contractions can feel like menstrual cramps and can last anywhere from a few days up to six weeks after childbirth and are very common during breastfeeding.
 This formula is suited during breastfeeding and can be taken every three hours during active periods of after labor pains/pms cramping or at intervals as needed for lingering pain relief afterwards.